pakeke-constructor/LUI/UI_API_DRAFT_1.md

 end

 function Elem:onClick(mx, my, button)
+    self:focus()
     print("element clicked")
 end

+function Elem:onMousemoved(x, y, dx, dy, istouch)
+    if self:isFocused() and love.mouse.isDown(1) then
+        -- We could use this for a scroll-bar! end end

 function Elem:onClickChild(child, mx, my, button)
     print("A child of this element has been clicked!") end

+function Elem:onTextinput(text)
+    if self:isFocused() then
+        -- only input text if this elem is focused! self.text = self.text + text
+    end
+end
 ```